MicrosoftLearning/AI-102-AIEngineer/Instructions/14-bot-composer.md

 1. In the Bot Framework Composer, in the navigation pane, under the **GetWeather** action, select **BeginDialog**.
 2. In the authoring canvas, select the **Prompt for text** action that contains the prompt for the city.
-3. In the properties pane, select **Switch to code editor**, and replace the existing code with the following code.
+3. In the properties pane, select **Show code**, and replace the existing code with the following code.

 ```
 [Activity